Milana (film): Cast

+Production

+Parvathy Thiruvothu—who was then known mononymously as Parvathy—was incorrectly named Parvathy Menon in promotional media after a reporter assumed that to be her last name.

 Soundtrack

 The soundtrack is made up of the following songs:

 Critical response

-Rediff.com rating 3.5 out of 5 and stating that "Puneet Rajkumar has shown a lot of maturity in his performance.
+R. G. Vijayasarathy from Rediff.com rating 3.5 out of 5 and stating that "Puneet Rajkumar has shown a lot of maturity in his performance.
 Pooja Gandhi, the 'Mungaru Male' heroine impresses by her song with Puneet is certainly the highlight of the film.
 Parvathi has done her best.
+A critic from The Times of India wrote that "DIRECTOR Prakash has churned out a neat film.
+There is action for Puneeth fans, pathos for family, romance for teens and melody for music lovers".